 Roy made 18 saves to win the second Stanley Cup of his career.
 He was awarded the Conn Smythe Trophy for the second time with the Canadiens for going 16-4 with a .929 save percentage (SV%) and 2.13 goals-against average (GAA) in the playoffs.

 Eight years later, Roy won the fourth and final Stanley Cup of his Hall of Fame career.
-On June 9, 2001, the Colorado Avalanche beat the New Jersey Devils 3-1, in Game 7 of the Stanley Cup Final.
-The moment that is most remembered is captain Joe Sakic quickly giving the Stanley Cup over to Ray Bourque, who won his first championship in the final game of his 22-season career.
+On June 9, 2001, the Colorado Avalanche beat the New Jersey Devils 3-1 in Game 7 of the Stanley Cup Final.
+The most remembered moment was captain Joe Sakic quickly giving the Stanley Cup over to Ray Bourque, who won his first championship in the final game of his 22-season career.